 - 2 tablespoon chana dal roasted (for hotel style chutney)

 - 3 - 4 red chilli whole

 - 1 teaspoon mustard seeds

 - 1 - 2 sprigs curry leaves

-In a grinder jar of your mixer grinder or food processor, add roasted peanuts, green chilli, ginger, coconut and salt, grind it till it looks like fine shredded mixture.
+- In a grinder jar of your mixer grinder or a food processor, add roasted peanuts, green chilli, ginger, coconut and salt, grind it till it looks like fine shredded mixture.